-Our first location will be Chrome Hill, shying away from traditional solstice locations due to their busy nature.
+Our first location may be Chrome Hill, shying away from traditional solstice locations due to their busy nature.
 We will head up this fantastic location to capture the sun rising behind Parkhouse Hill.
-This is around a 30 minute walk, mostly along flat ground except the final 10 minutes which is a steep pull over a grassy path.

 As the light is good throughout the day, we will choose our next locations depending on the weather.
-We may carry on with some grand landscapes such as the nearby Lathkill Dale and heading to Parson’s Tor or we may choose waterfalls if it’s a little dull, this would probably be at Lumsdale.
+We may carry on with some grand landscapes such as the nearby Lathkill Dale and heading to Parson’s Tor or we may choose waterfalls if it’s a little dull, this would probably Lathkill Tufa Weir.

 To finish the day off, we will do a sunset at somewhere like Curbar Edge, a classic gritstone edge contrasting with the limestone we started with at sunrise.
 We will be perfectly placed to capture golden sidelight striking the gritstone cliffs of Curbar Edge.

 We will meet to do a meet and greet with myself and the other photographers at 07:00 before making our way to Chrome Hill.